 That’s where you’d be mistaken.
 There are factors that you will need to keep in mind and steps you’ll have to take in order to be successful in quitting cocaine.

-With the help of our own counsellors, Livestrong.com, and Terence T. Gorski (an international expert on substance abuse), we’ve compiled 5 main steps to helping you on your journey of quitting cocaine.
+With the help of our own counsellors, Livestrong.com, and Terence T. Gorski (an international expert on substance abuse), we’ve compiled 5 steps that if done right, can get you off of cocaine in as little as 30 days.
+The 5 steps to get you to stop using cocaine are:

 Reading the above steps may seem easy enough, but actually following through is difficult… and we understand.
 So here are some extra tips to help you through the process, especially if you want to quit cocaine for good.